konerr/koneru1.github.io/README.md

 ## About

 Hi!
 I'm a graduate student at University of Florida pursuing my PhD in Mechanical Enginering.
-To be specific, my domain is computational fluid dynamics (CFD).
-For most of my time I write or computer code to solve complex mathematical equations that govern the physics of fluid flows.
+To be specific, my domain of research is computational fluid dynamics (_CFD_).
+I use computer code to solve complex mathematical equations that govern the physics of fluid flows in an attempt to understand the underlying phenomenon.
 When I'm not busy working or cursing at my computer screen, I like to travel, go hiking, especially the west coast of USA and take photographs.

 ## Research

 My research involves developing _LES_ and force models for compressible multiphase flows in Euler-Lagrange framework.
 I'm interested in understanding the underlying physics of multiphase fluids under extreme environments as such during volcanic eruptions.
-Furthermore, I'm interested in higher-order numerical methods for highly compressible flows, dynamics of turbulence in compressible regimes, high performance computing.
+Furthermore, I'm interested in higher-order numerical methods for highly compressible flows, dynamics of turbulence in compressible regimes and high performance computing.

 ## Projects

-The driver
+_Work in progress_...
 You can use the [editor on GitHub](https://github.com/konerr/konerr.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.